Hattasan Soneiji Temple 法多山 尊永寺

 How to Get There

-You can reach the temple by train, followed by bus and a short walk, or by taxi.
+You can reach the temple by train and taxi.

 Take the JR Tokaido Line to Fukuroi Station.
-From there, take the Entetsu Bus to Hattasan Bus Stop (15 minutes).
-The temple is an additional 10 minutes on foot.
+From there, the temple is a 15-minute taxi ride.

 People travel from far and wide, particularly in the new year, to pray for protection and luck at this ancient Buddhist temple in Fukuroi.
 You can buy souvenirs and charms for that, including delicious yakuyoke dango, which is also said to remove bad luck.